RalphAS/Pseudospectra.jl/docs/src/usage.md

 `PyPlot` packages be installed.
 These are not formal package requirements because much of the `Pseudospectra` package is useful without plotting.

+# Annoyances

+(These are problems with other packages that may arise here.
+If you find problems with Pseudospectra.jl itself, please file an issue.)

+If you are using IJulia (viz.
+Jupyter) and Plots, you may need to issue `inline()` to get the plots to appear.

+Julia will likely warn that the plotting package is not in the package dependencies; this is because Pkg does not currently understand our handling of optional dependencies.

+Some of the supplementary plotting functions use LaTeX strings which are displayed incorrectly by certain plotting backends.

 # Use without the integrated plotters